HxrshRaj/system-analysis-notes/offline-first-systems.md

 ## Limitations
 This analysis does not account for regulatory or security constraints that may restrict offline storage in certain financial systems.
+## Decision Summary

+If the goal is to maximize user trust under uncertain network conditions, an offline-first approach with clear feedback is preferable over strict online validation, despite added implementation complexity.

 ## Related Notes
 - [Payment Failure Analysis](payment-failure-analysis.md)
 - [Performance vs Scalability](performance-vs-scalability.md)